VideoJuegosUN/Design/source.md

 ###MICROSOFT

-* En 2001 Microsoft entra a la industria de las consolas creando el Xbox.<!-- .element: class="fragment" data-fragment-index="1"-->
+* In 2001 Microsoft enters the industry of consoles creating the Xbox.<!-- .element: class="fragment" data-fragment-index="1"-->

-* El fin de 2005 vio el lanzamiento del Xbox 360, la primera de la séptima generación de consolas de videojuegos.<!-- .element: class="fragment" data-fragment-index="2"-->
+* The end of 2005 saw the launch of the Xbox 360, the first console of the seventh generation of video games consoles.<!-- .element: class="fragment" data-fragment-index="2"-->

 <img height="200" src="fig/microsoft1.bmp"><!-- .element: class="fragment" data-fragment-index="2"--> <img height="200" src="fig/microsoft2.bmp"><!-- .element: class="fragment" data-fragment-index="2"-->